 Is Your Dog Suffering From Corneal Ulcer?
 Here Are The BEST Home Remedies To Use

+The eyes are no doubt one of the most important organs in your dog’s body.
 However, health problems like corneal ulcer in dogs can lead to less than “eye-deal” conditions when it comes to your canine family member’s visual capacity.

 Make sure you follow along to find out the 8 best home remedies that will help you properly deal with corneal ulcer in dogs.
 Let’s start off our discussion by finding out what exactly corneal ulcer in dogs is…

-These are the epithelium, which acts as the front cover of the cornea, the stroma that functions as the cornea’s primary supportive tissue, and the Descemet's membrane, which is a thick basement membrane that acts both as a protective barrier and a conduit for macromolecules and nutrients.
+These are the epithelium, which acts as the front cover of the cornea, the stroma which functions as the cornea’s primary supportive tissue, and the Descemet's membrane, which is a thick basement membrane that acts both as a protective barrier and a conduit for macromolecules and nutrients.

 Now that we’ve had an “eye-opening” look into what corneal ulcer in dogs is, let’s check out the causes that could set off this health issue…

-Physical Trauma
+Physical trauma

 Deemed as the most common cause of dog corneal ulcer, physical trauma can be anything that causes any bodily injury to your canine family member, which also brings about damage to the eyes, particularly the cornea.

-The first one is blunt force trauma, which occurs when something hard or rigid forcibly gets in contact with the eyes, such as when your dog collides with a wooden chair or a wall, with his eyes getting most of the brunt of the impact.
+The first one is blunt force trauma, which occurs when something hard or rigid forcibly comes in contact with the eyes, such as when your dog collides with a wooden chair or a wall, with his eyes getting most of the brunt of the impact.

-Interestingly, canine corneal ulcers can also be triggered by physical trauma to the eye by typically harmless objects that can be found in a dog’s environment like small pebbles, blades of grass, and loose, tiny pieces of tree bark.
+Interestingly, superficial corneal ulcers can also be triggered by physical trauma to the eye by typically harmless objects that can be found in a dog’s environment like small pebbles, blades of grass, and loose, tiny pieces of tree bark.

-Chemical Irritation
+Chemical irritation

 This cause of dog corneal ulcer is attributed to harsh chemicals or substances that you may have in the vicinity of your home.
 When these chemicals or substances happen to get trapped inside your dog’s eyes, they tend to produce a burning effect that can cause lesions or abrasions to the cornea.

 Examples of these chemicals or substances include nail polish remover, drywall dust, vinegar, glass polish, ammonia, bleach, oven cleaners, as well as some deep-cleaning detergents and shampoos.
+All of these can trigger spontaneous chronic corneal epithelial stromal ulcers.

-This also serves as a reminder why you should always go for dog-specific soaps and shampoos when shopping for your animal companion’s hygiene products.
+This also serves as a reminder of why you should always go for dog-specific soaps and shampoos when shopping for your animal companion’s hygiene products.

 Infections